yashgoenka/yashgoenka.github.io/README.txt

 The scrolling mountainous background was derived from "Icefields" by Ryan Schroeder, a talented photographer from Vancouver who graciously released it on Unsplash under the CC0 license.
-Be sure to check out his other stuff over at flickr (link below) as well as all the other kickass CC0-licensed images at Unsplash (unsplash.com).

-Questions/comments/issues = just email or find me on Twitter.
-Have fun!

-AJ
-aj@lkn.io | @ajlkn

-The Scrolling Background:
+##The Scrolling Background:

 This relies entirely on CSS to do its thing, which is cool, but that makes changing it a bit weird/tricky at first.
 You can still use pretty much any image you want, but for best results make sure yours is:

 	- Horizontally tileable.
 	- Wide and short.